HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 #### Other Linux

-For any other distribution, you must [Compile from source](../developer/build-linux.html).
+For any other distribution, you must [compile from source](../developer/build-linux.html).

 <!-- /.system-lin -->